tback123/who-home/readme.md

 Fill in the config as documented in that file.

 ### Start the frontend
-Change in the frontend folder
+Change in the frontend folder:
 `cd frontend/`

 Install Packages:
 `npm install'

-Run the frontend server
+Run the frontend server:
 `npm start`

 ### Start the backend
-in a new terminal, navigate to the root directory then change into the backend folder `cd backend/`
+in a new terminal, navigate to the root directory then change into the backend folder:
+`cd backend/`

 Install Requirements
 `pip3 install -r requirements.txt`

-Run Server
+Run Server:
 `python3 server.py`

 ## User stories